 “Take her down!
 Now!”
 Mr. Schilling demanded, as he walked across the room.
-Unlocking a cabinet, he removed his trench-coat, and then pulled on a thick black apron.
+Unlocking a cabinet, he removed his trench-coat, and pulled on a thick black apron.
 The first time that I had come to this abandoned factory, I had heard it referred to as 'the facility', but on this second visit, once I saw Mr. Schilling taking charge, I understood the title.
 The guy was the epitome of German efficiency!
 He wheeled out a hospital stretcher which we lowered the female's carcass onto.
 He then pushed it down a short corridor to a big walk-in freezer.
 There were three other nude bodies lying on metal stretchers.
-I offered to assist, but he slapped my hand aside.
+I offered to assist, but he slapped my hand aside!

 I immediately knew what the large band-saw in the middle of the room was used for as a stretcher with some unidentified body was raised to the cutting level.
 Mr. Schilling's systematic procedure was a thing of simplistic beauty.
 Bodies were frozen solid, then he dismembered them into perfectly clean chunks.
 No mess, no fuss.
 I instantly respected his professional technique.
 My process of bleeding the carcass before disemboweling them, inevitably involved some amount of spillage.
 Mr. Schilling had a far superior method.
 But then again, this guy had an entire estate all to himself.
 A work-space with machines, tools, walk-in freezer, and of course multiple incinerators.
 The perks of organized crime.
-No wonder he was pissed to find that we had let ourselves in.
+No wonder he was outraged to find that we had let ourselves in.

 I remember asking Mr. Caviezel, during my first visit, why not just burn the bodies straight away.
-He said it was their policy to incinerate the heads, hands, and distinguishing features in separate ovens.
+He said that it was their policy to incinerate the heads, hands, and distinguishing features in separate ovens.

 It took Mr. Schilling less than fifteen minutes to reduce a frozen human body to a stack of ice cubes.
 By then, the three prime incinerators were fired up and roaring.